 Named Single User License (NSL)

 The COMSOL Multiphysics software may be installed and operated on up to four (4) individual computers, provided it is only accessible to, and operated by, a single licensed user designated by us as the Named User for that license and provided that the Named User may concurrently use the software on only two (2) of those computers at any given time.
+For each computer, there is no restriction on the number of simultaneous sessions that the Named User may run.
 The NSL version of the software may not be accessed or used over a network or remotely.

 CPU-Locked Single User License (CPU)

 You can install the COMSOL Multiphysics software on one designated computer and different users can take turns using the software on that computer, one user at a time.
+There is no restriction on the number of simultaneous sessions that the one user may run.
 The CPU version of the software may not be accessed or used over a network or remotely.

 Floating Network License (FNL)

 Licensed per concurrent user, you can install the software on as many machines on your network as needed within your country or territory.
 The COMSOL Multiphysics software can run on local computers, with the network used only for license authentication.
 Alternatively, you can run the software on a remote computer over your network.
 Support for remote computing includes using Windows® Remote Desktop.
 In addition, this license type allows access to the COMSOL computational engine using a client.
 For example, you can run the graphical user interface on an inexpensive local machine, while offloading the heavy computations to a remote high-end machine.
 Cluster and cloud computing is supported on Windows® and Linux® platforms.
 For local use, there is no restriction on the number of simultaneous sessions that one concurrent user may run.
 With respect to cluster computing and cluster sweeps, a single model may be run on multiple compute nodes with no restriction on the number of compute nodes.